Last modified 2026-02-20

 3. Create a query or use a saved query.
 For details, see Use Advanced Search for Basic Queries (Tutorial).

-A. From the floating menu, choose ADD TO FILE SET
+A. From the floating menu, choose CREATE FILE SET

-C. (Optional) In the Add to Existing File Set dialog box, add a public-facing name for your file set, and click NEXT.
+C. (Optional) On the Create New File Set page, in the Public File Naming dialog box, add a public-facing name for your file set, and click NEXT.

-D. n the Add to Existing File Set dialog box, review the details, and click ADD TO FILE SET.
+D. On the Create New File Set page, in the Review and Submit dialog box, review the details, and click CREATE FILE SET.

 Download a file set